amank-a1/AngelOnePlus/README.md

 ## Mock Data
 Refer to the `mock_data` directory for demo datasets.

-## Evaluation Criteria (as per Hackathon)
-- **Innovation**: Our approach simplifies the complex task of understanding option payoffs, especially beneficial for novice traders.
-- **Technical Implementation**: Leveraging the QT framework and QCustomPlot library, our solution is robust and scalable.
-- **Business Potential**: With the growing interest in option trading, such a tool can gain significant traction among trading communities.
-- **UI/UX**: A clean, intuitive interface ensures a smooth user experience.
-- **Overall Presentation**: Our solution is packaged with comprehensive documentation, making it easy for anyone to get started.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.